-An Adult may operate a mixing board or wireless mixing device, ONLY for the purpose of managing volumes and balances.
-They must do so from outside the boundaries of the Performance Field.
-Please note that allowing an adult to operate a soundboard does not grant permission for them to "contribute directly to the music or visual program."
+An adult may operate a mixing board or wireless mixing device, only for the purpose of managing volumes and balances, and must do so from outside the boundaries of the Performance Field.
+Please note that allowing an adult to operate an audio device does not grant permission for them to "contribute directly to the music or visual program."
+(See 16.09, 16.10, 22.04)